bahrus/be-repeated/README.md

 ```

 Working with JSON-in-HTML, like the example above shows, is much more pleasant in VSCode if using the web-friendly [JSON-in-HTML extension](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html).

+As always with xtal-decor based web components, we can use data-be-repeated instead of be-repeated.
+And the attribute can be configured to be different in each ShadowDOM realm.

 Note that the "list" property can come from the host or other DOM elements via the [be-observant binding syntax](https://github.com/bahrus/be-observant).